 The last plugin on this list SEO Plugin by Squirrly is again a full SEO suite but the difference is that it’s for NON-SEO experts.
 This said, the plugin is by no means inferior to the rest, it simply doesn’t offer that many opportunities to mess directly with code.
 SEO by Squirrly deals with all aspects of SEO customization from content marketing, to keyword research, to SEO analytics, to onpage optimization.

 Of course, there are many more SEO WordPress plugins we couldn’t cover in this article.
 If the plugins on the list are not what you need, browse the Net for alternatives.
 However, be warned that most of the other plugins are either not as good, or they are for earlier versions of WordPress (and might not be compatible with the latest ones).
 While the WordPress plugins on the list are generally OK for most WordPress Webmasters, if they are not OK with you, you always have the option to optimize your WordPress site with external tools.

-SEO DIGITAL, GHANA’s No. 1 SEO, PPC, WEB/APP DESIGN FIRM
+SEO DIGITAL, GHANA’s No. 1 SEO, PPC & SOCIAL MEDIA MARKETING FIRM

 SEO Digital (GH) Ltd. is an award-winningSEO and inbound marketing firm operated from Ghana and the UK by a team of digital marketers and SEO professionals who have built their expertise through the knowledge and skills acquired from international institutions.
 At SEO Digital, we provide the best in digital advertising and social media marketing to thriving businesses in Ghana, Africa, and the world; to search rank, draw niche-based customers and build brand trust.